Turskyi/news_glance/README.md

 Please follow
-[the Flutter style guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo) and code of conduct when contributing to **News Glance**.
+[the Flutter style guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo) when contributing to **News Glance**.
 You can also use the issues and discussions tabs to report bugs, request features, or give feedback.

 ## Installation